firstdraft/appdev-lessons/lessons/rps-rcav.md

 Now — how do we get our web server to perform the above tasks when users visit the above URLs?

+### Potential Quiz Question

+- First bullet point is the question itself?
+- First option
+    - This is not correct because of xyz reason
+- Second option
+    - This is not correct because of xyz reason
+    - Also not correct because of abc reason
+- Third option
+    - That's right!
+Because of xyz reason
+- Fourth option
+    - This is not correct because of xyz reason
+{: .choose_best #bin points="30" answer="3" }

 ### Text Companion: Dynamic Web Applications and URLs

 ## Video Segment: Route